Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 $$ Case\ Fatality\ Rate\ (CFR) = \frac{total\ deaths \ast 100}{total\ confirmed\ cases}$$

+The chart here describes fatality rate for the most 15 hit countries:

 {% include covid-charts/most_affected_countries_fatality_rate_bar_chart.html %}

 We can see that Belgium has the highest fatality rate with 16% of confirmed cases are deaths, other countries that have *relatively* high fatality rate (more than 10%) are: France, Italy, the UK, Netherlands, Mexico and Spain.